Depending on the language you’re learning, you’re going to receive compliments for your skill.

 - Presumably the compliment has come from someone who knows the language better than you.
 If not, don’t bother with this stage

-And then leep being arrogant and confident, but gratefully take the correction if and when it comes.
+And then keep being arrogant and confident, but gratefully take the correction if and when it comes.
 It’s like getting free teaching that actually helps.
 This mix of humor, arrogance and a sincere request for useful information is called: scrappiness.
-Like Scrappy-Doo, Scooby’s nephew.
+Like Scrappy-Doo, Scooby-Doo’s nephew.
+Any time you see new words, you’re all: “Lemme at ’em!
+LEMME at ’em!”

 Humility knows its place.